 Assessment teams surveying early-June storm damage for potential assistance

-BATON ROUGE - More than 600 hundred citizens reported water and wind damage from heavy storms earlier this month.
+BATON ROUGE - More than 600 citizens reported water and wind damage from heavy storms earlier this month.
 Assessment teams with GOHSEP and MOHSEP began visiting those sites Thursday to document the damage and report it to FEMA for potential assistance.

 "We're looking at what houses were substantially damaged that could qualify for federal assistance," said MOHSEP Director Clay Rives.